jacksonthall22/SAN-strings/README.md

 ### Rooks
 Rooks are more straighforward.
 Their only restriction on discriminators is that if a rook is landing on ranks `1` or `8`, it will never require a rank discriminator.
-If another rook can move to the same backrank destination square, it must not already be on that rank, so the file will always be the preferred discriminator.
+If two rooks can move to the same backrank destination square, they must not be on the same file, so the file will always be the preferred discriminator.
 Therefore a full-square discriminator will never be required for these moves either.

 ![image](https://backscattering.de/web-boardimage/board.svg?size=400&coordinates=true&fen=R6R/8/8/8/8/8/5R2/5R2&arrows=f8,a8f8,h8f8,f2f8,Rf1)